OpenRedButtonProject/orb/orblibrary/test/README.md

 ## Mock Objects

+The test suite uses two types of mocks:

-The `MockApplicationSessionCallback` provides a mock implementation of the `ApplicationSessionCallback` interface, allowing tests to run without requiring actual browser or platform integration.
+1. **MockApplicationSessionCallback**: Provides a mock implementation of the `ApplicationSessionCallback` interface
+2. **MockXmlParser**: Provides a mock implementation of the `IXmlParser` interface with controllable behavior

+## Dependencies

+This test suite has minimal dependencies:
+- `:orb` - The main ORB library
+- `//testing/gtest` - Google Test framework
+- `//third_party/jsoncpp` - JSON handling (used by the main library)

+Note: The test does not depend on `//third_party/libxml` or XML parsing functionality, focusing on testing the ApplicationManager logic without requiring full XML infrastructure.